MarcRussell2/car-image-classification/README.md

   <img src="main/img/alpr-purpose.png" width = 500 ><sup>(2)</sup>
 </p>

-Law enforcement practitioners are often searching for vehicles that have been reported stolen, are suspected of being involved in criminal or terrorist activities, are owned by persons who are wanted by authorities, have failed to pay parking violations or maintain current vehicle license registration or insurance, or any of a number of other legitimate reasons.
-To aid in this search ALPR Technology can relay theh following information:
+Law enforcement are often searching for vehicles that have been reported stolen, have failed to maintain current vehicle license registration, are suspected of being involved in criminal activities, or any of a number of other legitimate reasons.
+To aid in this search ALPR Technology can relay the following information:

     a.
 Character and/or plate color
     b.
 Plate design factors (logos, stacked characters, etc.)